Coronavirus and your eviction rights

 The landlord must:

-- give you at least three months’ notice to leave
+- give you at least six months’ notice to leave

 - serve the notice according to your tenancy terms.
 They can’t serve notice before the end of your agreed tenancy, unless the tenancy agreement says they can